- Input file naming convention

 (1): If no reference indexes exist, they will be created accordingly to the pipeline requested indexes.
 If they exist, they will not be re-created UNLESS the pipeline order (see below) expressively requests it (to update the index e.g.)

 TOGGLe will generate an output folder containing different files and subfolders, as follows:

 The final results are contained in the finalResults folder.
-TOGGLe will also copy the software config file corresponding to the analysis, in order users can recover their options.
+TOGGLe will also copy the software config (and reference if any) files corresponding to the analysis, in order users can recover their options.
 The output folder contains all sub analyses, i.e. the individual analyses or intermediate data.

 The toggleGenerator.pl script will use the configuration file informations (here named as software.config.txt file) to create specific pipeline scripts in the output folder, called toggleBzz.pl for individual treatments (individual mapping e.g.) and toggleMultiple.pl for global treatment (global SNP calling e.g.).